Themed Living Communities (TLCs) are a rewarding aspect of living in a residential community at Occidental College.

 Honoring Sylvia Rivera and Martha P. Johnson, this community centers the experiences of students within the LGBTQIA+ communities.

 Food Justice House

 A house for students focused on rebuilding relationships with land and food.
 The housemates tend a garden and engage in an environmentally and socially aware lifestyle.

 A community for students who live a substance-free lifestyle.

 Other Special Interest Housing Options

 If you require a specific housing accommodation, you will need to register your request with the Disability Services Office.
-More information on how to register your request.
-Our office does not make any decisions on these matters.
+Get more information on how to register your request.
+Residential Education and Housing Services does not make any decisions on these matters.